Rmodgil120/ragCSV/README.md

 # Learing from this project:
 1. RAG Workflow:
-    Learned to integrate a Retrieval-Augmented Generation pipeline effectively by combining embeddings with LLM reasoning. <br/>
+    Learned to integrate a Retrieval-Augmented Generation pipeline effectively by combining embeddings with LLM reasoning.<br />
 2. Embedding Management:
-   	Understood the importance of efficient storage and retrieval of embeddings (FAISS).   <br/>
+   	Understood the importance of efficient storage and retrieval of embeddings (FAISS).<br />
 3. Query Interpretation:
-  	Gained insights into parsing natural language queries and mapping them to structured csv data.   <br/>
+  	Gained insights into parsing natural language queries and mapping them to structured csv data.<br />
 4. LLM Integration:
-  	Realized the potential of LLMs to enhance data retrieval and provide responses.   <br/>
+  	Realized the potential of LLMs to enhance data retrieval and provide responses.<br />

 This assignment provided practical experience in building intelligent systems that combine machine learning and natural language processing for data mining tasks.